-Before coming to Warwick, he was an Assistant Professor (ad-hoc) at Miranda House, University of Delhi.
-In 2018 he also completed his M.Phil in the English department, University of Delhi.
-His dissertation was titled Writing the Residual: Rainer Maria Rilke and the Promise of Literature'.
+Before coming to Warwick, he was an Assistant Professor (ad-hoc) at Miranda House, University of Delhi and was awarded M.Phil by the English department, University of Delhi in 2018, for his dissertation, 'Writing the Residual: Rainer Maria Rilke and the Promise of Literature'.

 'Dickinson's Infinite: Notes towards a Speculative Lyric' at Theory Now: A Symposium for Theory and its Futures, Glasgow, UK.
 2019.

 'After Naming: Rilke's Namenlos and the Subject of Aesthetics' at Aftermath: The Fall and the Rise after the Event, Kraków, Poland.
 2018.

 - 2019-2020:Humanities Research Centre Doctoral Fellowship for organising the conference, "Literature and Event"

 - 2019: Samuel Beckett Society Bursary for the annual conference in Almería, Spain.